confluentinc/examples/music/README.md

 After you run `./start.sh`:

-* Run `ksql http://localhost:8088` to view and create queries, or open your browser and navigate to the KSQL UI at http://localhost:8088
+* If you are running Confluent Enterprise, use Control Center to view and create KSQL queries.
+Otherwise, run the KSQL CLI `ksql http://localhost:8088`.